Guide to Direct Loans

 - Direct Unsubsidized Student Loan

 - A student loan that is not based on financial need.
 Interest begins when the loan is disbursed to you.
-If you choose not to pay the interest while you are in school, it will be added to the unpaid principal (capitalization) and will substantially increase the total amount you to have to repay
+If you choose not to pay the interest while you are in school, it will be added to the unpaid principal (capitalization) and will substantially increase the total amount you have to repay

 - A way to postpone repayment of your loan if you don’t qualify for a deferment and are unable to make payments because of financial hardship.
 Interest continues to accrue during forbearance.